Translate

 Thanks to all those whose examples of this rhyme are featured in this post.

-This pancocojams post doesn't include examples of "Down Down Baby (I Can Do Karate)" which is a contemporary spin off" of "Down Down Baby" recreational rhymes.
-Examples of those rhymes that are also known as "Chitty Chitty Bang Bang"and "Shimmy Shimmy China" can be found in the cocojams2 blog and in this pancocojams blog.
+This pancocojams post doesn't include examples of "Down Down Baby (I Can Do Karate)" which is a contemporary spin off of "Down Down Baby" recreational rhymes.
+Examples of those rhymes that are also known as "Chitty Chitty Bang Bang"and "Shimmy Shimmy China" can be found in the cocojams2 blog and in some other posts on this pancocojams blog.

 INFORMATION ABOUT THE RECORD "SHIMMY SHIMMY KO KOP BOP" [released 1960]